 - FOR MAXIMUM CRISPY FRIES IN MORE BATCHES: Place the potatoes in just one layer in the basket, being careful that they don't touch much or overlap.
 Cook for 4 minutes, slide the basket out and flip with tongs, then continue cooking for 4 to 8 additional minutes, until the fries are as crispy as you would like (again, the time will vary based on your model, so check them several times during the last few minutes and adjust as needed).

 - Remove the fries to a baking sheet or serving plate and immediately sprinkle with kosher salt.

 - Repeat with remaining potatoes, keeping the cooked fries warm on a baking sheet in the oven between batches as desired.
 Discard any liquid the potatoes have given off that has collected at the bottom of the bowl.
 Sprinkle with any extra desired toppings.
 Enjoy!

-- **You also can make air fryer fries with no oil.
+- **NO OIL OPTION: You also can make air fryer fries with no oil.
 Coat the air fryer rack with non-stick spray to prevent sticking.

 - TO STORE: Place leftover fries in an airtight storage container in the refrigerator for up to 3 days.

 - TO REHEAT: In the unlikely event of leftovers, you can reheat the baked fries in the air fryer at 375 degrees F or by preheating your oven to 400 degrees F and placing an empty baking sheet in the oven while the oven preheats.
 Spread the leftover fries in a single layer on the hot pan (or in the air fryer basket) and recrisp.
 Nothing replaces the just-cooked taste (the fries will dry out a bit), but they do perk up.
 I found air fryer fries reheated even better than regular fries, since the lesser amount of oil inherently prevents them from getting soggy.